Beyond Problems and Solutions: What Does This Make Possible? Thinking

 Problem-Solution is a necessary and useful model that comes with the added dopamine hit of certainty that we get when we find the solution.
 It’s incredibly seductive, so why not use it everywhere?

-To become more resilient we must collectively invent and build what we desire, and feeling safe and connected is required in order to authentically engage our whole brain.
-The Desire-Invention Model draws on our full hearts and minds, which in turn invites others to meet us there.
+To become more resilient, we must ask ourselves the question, What does this current landscape make possible?
+Feeling safe and connected is required in order to authentically engage our whole brain.
+The What Does This Make Possible?
+Model draws on our full hearts and minds, which in turn invites others to meet us there.

 Our Brains are Wired to Protect and Connect